Tony Skinn

-Tony Oludewa Skinn (born February 8, 1983) is a Nigerian–American basketball coach and former player.
-He played guard for the George Mason University Patriots from 2003–2006, later playing professionally for six years.
-Skinn is currently an assistant coach for the University of Maryland men's basketball team.
+Tony Oludewa Jeffrey Skinn (born February 8, 1983) is a Nigerian–American basketball coach and former player.
+He played guard for the George Mason Patriots from 2003 to 2006, later playing professionally for six years.
+Skinn is currently the head men's basketball coach at his alma mater, George Mason University.
 Born in Lagos, Nigeria, Skinn migrated with his family to the United States at the age of two.

 College career

 In his senior season, Skinn averaged 12.6 points, 3.5 rebounds, and 2.8 assists per game.
 The season was marked by the Patriots' surprising run to the Final Four.
 He scored a season-high 23 points and hit the game-winning three-point shot with 10.8 seconds left, in GMU's ESPN BracketBusters game against Wichita State on February 18, 2006, ultimately landing the Patriots in the USA Today/ESPN Top 25 for the first time in school history.
-The Patriots posted a 23-7 record during the regular season, and while they did not win the 2006 CAA men's basketball tournament title, they were awarded the program's first at-large bid as an 11 seed.
+The Patriots posted a 23–7 record during the regular season, and while they did not win the 2006 CAA men's basketball tournament title, they were awarded the program's first at-large bid as an 11 seed.

+Controversy followed Skinn, however, after he punched opposing guard Loren Stokes in the groin with 55 seconds left in GMU's game against Hofstra in the semifinals of Colonial Athletic Association conference tournament.
+GMU lost the game, 58-49 but GMU was awarded the 11th seed in the Washington, D.C. regional of the 2006 NCAA Men's Division I Basketball Tournament, where Skinn, serving a one-game suspension for the Stokes incident, watched as his teammates upset sixth seed Michigan State, 75–65.

 In GMU's run to the Final Four, Skinn scored eight points against defending champion North Carolina in the second round, 14 points in a rematch against Wichita State in the Sweet Sixteen, 10 points against top-seeded UConn in the Elite Eight, and 14 points against eventual back-to-back tournament winners Florida Gators.

 After GMU's Elite Eight victory, Skinn told reporters that Coach Jim Larranaga fired up his players by telling them that UConn's players did not even know what conference the Patriots came from.
 "That's a little bit of disrespect," Skinn recounted.
 "Coach told us the CAA stands for the 'Connecticut Assassin Association'."